kubermatic/docs/content/kubeone/main/tutorials/upgrading/upgrading-from-1.7-to-1.8/_index.en.md

 ## Precedence of Credentials Defined in the Credentials File

 Previously, the credentials defined via environment variables had the top priority.
-This is however in contrary with what we have documented and what is expected from the credentials file feature.
+However this stands in contrast to our documentation and user-expectations of the credentials file feature.

 This has been fixed in KubeOne 1.8, so that the credentials file (if provided) has